frasertweedale/blog-fp/posts/2021-07-26-hakyll-without-sources.md

 As a static site builder, Hakyll can be a good choice for publishing data that change infrequently.
-[In this post I demonstrate how to use Hakyll to generate site content without any source files.]{.abstract}
+[In this post I demonstrate how to generate Hakyll site content without corresponding source files.]{.abstract}

 [Hakyll]: https://jaspervdj.be/hakyll/